Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Teams/team-introduction.md

 Version: 1.0
 externally-exposed: true
 ---
-# Team
+# Team Introduction

 ## What is a team in regards to tenants?

 Team overlay will let you group multiple tenants within one team and ease the administration of tenants that is managed by the same development team. it allows creation of a team grafana for observability.
+It also allows creating a ClusterSecretStore which facilitates the option to define a cluster-wide secret store which all tenants that are a member of the team can utilize.
+You can also configure Argo CD details, to configure login credentials and to create applicationsets and applications for Argo CD to manage.

-When team is created in openshift, a new namespace wit the team name will be created, in this namespace all common secrets and service accounts will be created.
+When team is created in openshift, a new namespace with the team name will be created, in this namespace all common secrets and service accounts will be created.

 ## How to configure team

 Within the team definitions yaml file you can configure the following:

 ```yaml
 team: